top of page

 PhD Student

-BE, Anna University
+BE, Aeronautical Engineering, Anna University

 Arvindh is working on characterizing the evolution of dynamic structures in a Pulsed Inductive Thruster plasma.
 He comes from a background in fluids and combustion research and plans to apply image processing techniques to the study of plasma physics.
 His goal is to contribute to the development of space propulsion systems for long-term space exploration.